yogiIO/yogiIO/readme.md

 ## What I'm focusing on

-I am seeking a dynamic opportunity that will allow me to further develop my development skills while immersing myself in the rapidly evolving landscape of web3 and blockchain technology.
-I am eager to join a team where I can contribute my expertise while also being challenged to learn and grow in these innovative fields.
-I am particularly interested in roles that offer hands-on experience with blockchain integration, smart contract development, and decentralized applications, providing me with the platform to make meaningful contributions and expand my knowledge base.
+I am seeking dynamic opportunities that allow me to leverage my expertise in both Web2 and Web3 technologies.
+While I have a strong background in blockchain integration and decentralized applications, I am also eager to contribute to projects in the Web2 space.
+My goal is to join a team where I can apply my skills in React.js, Next.js, and other front-end technologies to create innovative and user-friendly applications.
+I am particularly interested in roles that offer a mix of traditional web development and opportunities to explore new frontiers in technology, enabling me to make meaningful contributions and continue growing as a developer.

 ## Certification